 Advantages of Trim

 - Free to Use: Signing up with Trim is absolutely free and grants you access to a host of other services available by Trim.
 Other value-added, paid services like Trim Concierge, Trim Simple Savings and Bill Negotiation are available but optional.

-- Secure: Trim is extremely secure and protects your data with a 256-bit SSL encryption and has encrypted databases.
+- Secure: Trim is extremely secure and protects your data with bank-level security, a 256-bit SSL encryption and has encrypted databases.
 It also has two-factor authentication for signing in, keeping your sensitive information as safe as possible.